 Final Thoughts about Low/No EMF Alarm Clocks

-However, making simple, inexpensive changes like swapping our digital battery powered alarm clock, for wind up no EMF alarm clock like this one is just another box we can check in our overall plan to be healthier and safer.
+Remember, making simple, inexpensive changes like swapping our digital battery-powered alarm clock, for wind up no EMF alarm clock like this one is just another box we can check in our overall plan to be healthier and safer.

 I truly hope you enjoyed my brief guide about EMF radiation from alarm clocks, if you did please consider sharing!